VCCRI/atlantool/README.md

 ## Performance

-Indexing time depends on size and number of records of BAM file.
+Indexing time depends on the size and the number of records in BAM file.
 At the moment the indexing time for a 140 GB BAM file of 1.2 billion records using 8 threads is around 2 hours.
 It generates index files of 12 GB.
 Query time is sub second.

 ## Index file format